widgetti/solara/solara/website/pages/docs/content/20-understanding/50-solara-server.md

 ## Telemetry

 Solara uses Mixpanel to collect usage of the solara server.
-We track when a server is started and stopped.
+We track when a server is started, stopped and a daily report of the number of unique users and connections made.
 To opt out of mixpanel telemetry, either:

  * Set the environmental variable `SOLARA_TELEMETRY_MIXPANEL_ENABLE` to `False`.
  * Run in development mode (e.g. using `$ solara run sol.py --dev`)